moq-wg/moq-transport/draft-moq-terminology.md

 ## Media Stream
 A physical stimulus is captured into a media stream.
-This media stram is usually compressed using a codec.
+This media stream is usually compressed using a codec.

 Known as:
 * "encoded stream". {{RTP-SEMANTICS}}